sladel11/Timesat-seasonality/README.md

 The image file for EVI is in an h5 or Hierarchical Data Format (HDF) indicating there is multidimensional data stored in the layer.
 This [page](https://lpdaac.usgs.gov/resources/e-learning/working-daily-nasa-viirs-surface-reflectance-data/) helped me work with the specific data I used.

-original HDF file           |  Mosaic GeoTIFF file :-------------------------:|:-------------------------:
+original HDF file           |  Mosaic GeoTIFF file (and clipped GeoTIFF) :-------------------------:|:-------------------------:
 Has multiple layers and will not be accessible for analysis|  Not available for depection due to projection but combines the multiple images of EVI to create a mosaic of data covering the entire state of California (and more but clipping extent defined by an inputted shapefile will remove the extra data)